How it works

 Be aware that all calls being diverted are typically also charged on the SIM card in the Divertizer.
 If you need to divert calls to employees with different country codes, make sure that you know what will be charged for these calls.

-Yes, diversions can be made explicitly to the voicemail by diverting to a employee called Voicemail.
+Yes, diversions can be made explicitly to the voicemail by diverting to an employee called Voicemail.
 Implicit diversions to voicemail are also possible when nothing is scheduled for a certain time slot.

 No, only certain registered employees can change the schedule.
 You can even assign the role of changing schedules to a registered user who is not part of the schedule (the secretary for example).
 You can also split access to the different calendars to different employees.